Altinn/altinn-studio-docs/content/notifications/reference/api/endpoints/cancel-notification-order/_index.en.md

   - _status_: current processing status.
   - _description_: an English description of the status and a timestamp.
-  - _lastUpdate_: the date and time when the status was last updated.
+  - _lastUpdate_: The date and time at which the status was most recently updated.

 | Status      | Description                                                                                       |
 |-------------|---------------------------------------------------------------------------------------------------|